helloscott9/jwt-auth/README.md

 >Make sure to setup PostgreSQL for the GraphQL server

 1. Install PostgreSQL on your computer
-2. Create database called  `jwt-auth-example`
+2. Create database called  `jwt-auth`
 3. [Add a user](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)  with the username  `postgres`  and and no password.
 (You can change what these values are in the  [ormconfig.json](https://github.com/benawad/graphql-ts-server-boilerplate/blob/master/ormconfig.json))

 ## Technologies

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 - Typescript
 - GraphQL